Kyoto Fall Foliage 2025/2026: When and Where to See

 This guide covers the best times to visit, top spots, seasonal highlights, and practical tips to help you plan smoothly.

-When to See Fall Colors in Kyoto
+When to See Kyoto Autumn Leaves with 2025 Forecast

 Fall colors stay vibrant for 2–3 weeks and don't fall quickly like cherry blossoms.
 Even if your timing is not perfect, you will likely still catch good views.